Beauty: From the Inside Out

 Every cell in the body requires specific nutrients in order for it to function as best it can.
-This includes the cells making up hair, skin and nails.
-Internal nourishment is therefore the key to maintaining external beauty.
+We need to nourish our bodies with good food so our skin, hair, and nails can be nourished in return.
+Internal nourishment is, therefore, the key to maintaining external beauty.

-A healthy digestive system plays a key role here.
+A healthy digestive system is integral.
 To ensure digestion is optimal and nutrient absorption is at its best, kick-start digestion by beginning the day with a squeeze of lemon juice in warm water and, at some point before breakfast, a good quality probiotic.

 Keeping the liver and bowel clean makes a world of difference to external cells.
 Once overloaded, these organs may push toxins out through the skin, resulting in blemishes.
 Regular and complete bowel movements will help to keep skin glowing, as opposed to a constipated bowel, which commonly causes breakouts.
 Keeping the bowel hydrated and consuming foods high in fibre, such as oat bran, will help.